 So this got me thinking….
 My new client had been to the shopping centre which would normally involve taking keys to drive the car…..
 But today he had ridden his bike barrow.
 He had secured it at the supermarket using a bike chain that had a combination lock so we hadn‘t needed keys for that.
 Perhaps he left the keys behind?

 No, he was adamant he was sure he had taken his keys with him.
 He remembered patting his pocket and feeling them there he told me…. as he patted his pocket again to demonstrate…..
 A pocket that seemed very full of something metallic.
 Turns out he had a pocket of change that felt a bit like a set of keys.
 Possible he’d left the keys inside after all?
 No..
 Not possible he said.

 I had the front door open in about 25 seconds flat.
 After confirming he was a resident of the property with a right of entry he led me around to the back door to show me the other locks I would need to replace… and on the way through the house….
 We spotted his keys.
 On the kitchen bench, ready to be taken shopping.

 So fellahs, just remember.
-That big lump of 1 and 2 dollar coins in your pocket can sometimes be mistaken for a set of keys.
-If you are going our for a walk or a ride.. best to stick the hand right in your pocket to confirm whats there.
+That big lump of 1 and 2-dollar coins in your pocket can sometimes be mistaken for a set of keys.
+If you are going out for a walk or a ride.. best to stick your hand right in your pocket to confirm what’s there.

 Eek.
 That would have been too funny.